pbinkley/rcb-manual/sections/11-cost-levels-and-applications-of-microcopying-and-projection-reading.md

 force users of double-frame cameras to waste from one-third to one-half of their film in order to render their copying compatible with reading equipment would incur disadvantages in distribution.
-This fact,&nbsp;{%- include columnbreak.html canvas=305 col=2 -%}&nbsp;translated into terms of design, seems to call for projectors that can be adjusted to read lines of print that run across the film as well as lines that run along the
+This fact, {% include columnbreak.html canvas=305 col=2 %} translated into terms of design, seems to call for projectors that can be adjusted to read lines of print that run across the film as well as lines that run along the